Guardians (2017 film): Plot

-Major Elena frees the other team members from Kuratov's laboratory.
-She sends Kuratov's former rival to study one of Kuratov's clones.
-Unfortunately, the real Kuratov releases poison gas to kill him.
-Arsus and the other Guardians are trained in the Patriots' facility and are given suits and weapons.
+Major Elena frees the Guardians and sends Kuratov's former rival to examine one of his clones, but Kuratov releases poison gas and kills him.
+The Guardians are then trained at the Patriot facility and equipped with suits and weapons.

-The Guardians go to Moscow: Xenia and Arsus advance through the streets, Ler defeats several soldiers patrolling an underground car park, and Khan uses an airplane to try to fly above Kuratov's force field.
-The three Guardians enter a shopping mall, and begin crossing an iron bar linking it to the tower-beacon, but are shot at by more of Kuratov's troops on another pipe.
-Khan jumps from the airplane swinging on a grapple line to slice the pipe, causing Kuratov's troops to fall.
+In Moscow, Xenia and Arsus advance through the streets while Ler defeats soldiers in an underground car park.
+Khan attempts to fly above Kuratov's force field.
+The Guardians reach a shopping mall and cross an iron bar towards the beacon, but Kuratov's troops attack them from another pipe.
+Khan jumps from an aeroplane and uses a grapple line to cut the pipe, sending the soldiers falling.

-While the other Guardians try to figure out a way to destroy the power source for Kuratov's beacon, Xenia grabs the power source to short circuit it.
-She is injured but manages to temporarily disable the beacon's transmissions, causing the force field to collapse.
-The Guardians battle Kuratov again on top of the tower but fail to defeat him.
-Khan uses his super-speed to tie all of the Guardians to a grappling rope and attach it to an airplane to escape.
-Kuratov interferes with the plane's controls, but Khan cuts the grappling rope, and they fall into a river before the plane crashes.
+The Guardians seek to destroy the beacon's power source.
+Xenia grabs it and short-circuits the system, disabling its transmissions and collapsing the force field, although she is injured.
+They confront Kuratov atop the tower but cannot defeat him.
+Khan uses his speed to secure the Guardians to a grappling rope attached to an aeroplane, but Kuratov interferes with the controls.
+Khan cuts the rope, causing them to fall into a river as the plane crashes.

-As they emerge from the river, they consider going back to Kuratov's beacon to destroy it and kill Kuratov, but Major Elena arrives and commands them not to.
-Telling them that as superhumans, they can pool their energy and release it as a blast, but doing so might be fatal.
-The Guardians touch each other and generate a blast of energy that destroys Kuratov's tower and the skyscrapers supporting it, causing Kuratov to fall to his death.
-Major Elena says that, while Kuratov boasted that he created the Guardians, they really created themselves.
+After emerging, the Guardians consider returning to destroy Kuratov, but Elena orders them not to.
+She explains that, as superhumans, they can combine their energy into a potentially fatal blast.
+They join hands and unleash the blast, destroying Kuratov's tower and the surrounding skyscrapers.
+Kuratov falls to his death, and Elena tells the Guardians that although he claimed to have created them, they created themselves.

-The Guardians recover, rendezvousing with Major Elena in the rebuilt Moscow.
-Although they choose to go back to their normal lives, they also consider continuing their service to the Patriot organization.
-As they walk away, Elena tells them that "we found other Guardians."
-In a post-credits scene, Elena is seen attacking a soldier after his truck stops.
-When she questions the soldier, he tells her that "Ferrum" has sent him as part of an unspecified mission.
+The Guardians recover and reunite with Elena in rebuilt Moscow.
+They decide to return to their normal lives while considering continued service to Patriot.
+As they leave, Elena tells them, "we found other Guardians."

+In a post-credits scene, Elena confronts a soldier after his truck stops.
+He says that "Ferrum" sent him on an unspecified mission.